 Let’s say you don’t have easy access to cilantro, or you don’t like the taste of it.
 If you’re making a dish that calls for it, you’ll need a substitute with a similar flavor profile that you like and complements your dish.
 Here are the best cilantro substitutes.

-Cilantro is a popular herb that’s commonly found in Mexican, Thai, Middle Eastern, and Indian cuisines.
+Cilantro is a popular herb that’s commonly found in Mexican, Thai, Middle Eastern, Latin American and Indian cuisines.
 It’s often used to add an earthy, bright and zesty flavor to savory dishes, dips, dressings, and even curries.

 🌿 What Is Cilantro?

 It is an herb that belongs to the family Apiaceae, which includes parsley, cumin, dill, caraway, and celery.
 Its common names are coriander, Chinese parsley, and dhania.

 Every part of this bright green color plant is edible.
 The leaves are frequently used for garnish, salads, and most dishes that don’t involve heat.

 The seeds, on the other hand, are used to make coriander, which tastes remarkably different from fresh cilantro.

 Being one of the main ingredients in Mexican cuisine, it is common in salsa and guacamole.
 You can also find cilantro in pesto sauces and rubs in Mediterranean and Middle Eastern dishes.

 This particular herb has quite a polarizing flavor, with people either loving it ❤️ or despising it 🤢.
 For some people, cilantro tastes fresh, citrusy, leafy, and peppery.
 Others find it too herbaceous, soapy, or even metallic.